desiotrh/kingdom-collective-website/AI_ASSISTANT_ENHANCEMENT.md

 ## Overview

 The AI assistant on the Kingdom Collective website has been significantly enhanced to provide comprehensive, contextual responses about all Kingdom apps and services.
-The assistant now maintains conversation memory, provides detailed information about all apps, and offers dynamic responses based on user context.
+The assistant now maintains advanced conversation memory, provides detailed information about all apps, and offers dynamic responses based on user context with sophisticated personalization features.

 ## Key Enhancements